 The insurance industry is rife with its own insider language and complicated coverage options, and some sites provided glossaries, interactive calculators, informative FAQs, blogs, or pop-ups so you understood just what you were getting into.

-In the end we ranked the top five comprehensively, and we’d suggest you start with all or some of these in your search to find great car insurance in South Carolina.
+In the end we ranked the top four comprehensively, and we’d suggest you start with all or some of these in your search to find great car insurance in South Carolina.
 Most of them make it easy for you to gather enough information to make an educated decision on car insurance.
 Take a look below, and use our quote tool to compare premiums.

 South Carolina Auto Insurance Reviews

 State Farm is by far the most popular writer of auto insurance policies in South Carolina, with more than 24 percent of the market.
 There are some good reasons for that.
 Consumers like the company, which earns a high 89 points in the Consumer Reports reader score.
 That score is made up with data collected from nearly 24,000 people — a great sample size that gives you a good indicator of customer satisfaction.